A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

 \subsection{Modeling Individualization before Learning}

-Everything and everyone has unique characteristics.
-For example, \citet{liu2011personalized} considered several personalized factors (e.g., spatial and temporal preferences) of various tourists and proposed a "cocktail" approach to personalized travel package recommendation.
-Similarly, individualization in the KT task refers to that different students tend to have different learning characteristics (i.e., different learning rates or prior knowledge).
-However, most basic KT models fail to model individualization in this way. \citet{yudelson2013individualized} noted that accounting for student-specific variability in the learning data could enhance the accuracy of BKT.
-In the following, we will introduce some variants that aim to consider individualization before learning in the KT task.
+Everything and everyone possess unique characteristics.
+For instance, \citet{liu2011personalized} explored several personalized factors of various tourists to recommend personalized travel packages.
+Similarly, the concept of individualization in the KT task implies that different students often exhibit different learning characteristics (such as varying learning rates or prior knowledge).
+Considering the student-specific variability in learning could potentially enhance the KT process, as suggested by \citet{yudelson2013individualized}.
+In the subsequent sections, we will introduce various variant KT models that {take into account individualization before learning.}